Smoking in the United States military

-Invasion of Normandy on D-Day, 6 June 1944.
-"No Smoking" sign on the ramp.
+The history of smoking in the United States military dates to the Revolutionary War, but smoking's systemic association with the armed forces started in World War I, when tobacco companies began directly distributing cigarettes to servicemen, and the eventual inclusion of cigarettes into rations.

-Smoking in the United States military has been observed in previous wars, but smoking's close association with the United States military started in World War I when tobacco companies began to target military personnel through the distribution of cigarettes to servicemen and the eventual inclusion of cigarettes into rations.
-Although the military has attempted to implement tobacco control initiatives, the association between smoking and military personnel has persisted to the present day as smoking rates remain high, despite declines in civilian rates.
-Such high rates have led to questions about the effect of smoking from the apparent health risks to troop readiness and training costs.
+High smoking rates amongst military personnel has persisted to the present day, even as rates have declined among civilians.
+The Department of Defense has made attempts to reduce smoking, citing the health risks and negative impact on troop readiness and training costs.